-- The red spots and rashes might cause a lot of irritation and create itching sensation.
-Do not allow your child to scratch on the rashes as this will increase the pain and can cause the spots to erupt.
+- The red spots and rashes might cause a lot of irritation and create an itching sensation.
+Do not allow your child to scratch the rashes as it can cause the spots to erupt and increase the pain.

-The MMR vaccination is an effective preventive measure to protect against measles as well as rubeola and mumps.
+The MMR vaccination is an effective preventive measure to protect against measles, mumps, and rubella.
 The question that is often asked is, can a vaccinated child get measles?
-The measles vaccination is effective to the tune of 95% in protecting against the virus.
-Also, the measles virus is non-recurring measles will never recur again once a person is infected with it.
+The measles vaccination has an efficacy of 95% in protecting.
+Also, the measles virus is a non-recurring virus and will never reoccur once a person is infected with it.

 Also, a healthy diet should be a part of your child’s daily routine.
-This will improve their immune system and help the body fight against infections naturally.
+This will improve her immune system and help the body fight against infections naturally.

 Is Measles Vaccine a Live Vaccine?